firezone/firezone/README.md

 - Android / ChromeOS

-Because it's impossible to select which client version to install from a particular app store, building Firezone entirely from source is the only to way self-host Firezone at this time.
+Because it's impossible to select which client version to install from a particular app store, building and distributing Firezone from source is the only to way self-host Firezone at this time.

 Otherwise, if you're hobbyist or developer and are looking to spin it up locally to contribute or experiment with, see [CONTRIBUTING.md](CONTRIBUTING.md).